Skip to content

 ConceptDescription

-InstanceA named memory store with a typed schema.
-Identified by an instance_id string.
+InstanceA named memory store with a typed schema inside a cluster.
+Identified by a UUID string.

 SchemaA YAML or JSON definition of the data structure xmemory extracts and stores.
-Generate schemas using generate_schema().
+Generate schemas using client.admin.generate_schema().

 WriteSend free-form text; xmemory extracts structured objects and merges them into the instance.